Key takeaways:

 Our flagship product, the Video Intercom, offers the following features:

 • Top-rated mobile app.
-With the ButterflyMX mobile app, tenants can create and send virtual keys to visitors as well as one-time delivery passes for easy delivery access.
+With the ButterflyMX mobile app, tenants can create and send virtual keys and one-time delivery passes to visitors for easy access.

 • Cloud-based software.
 The ButterflyMX OS is powerful cloud-based software that lets property staff manage access, review entry logs, and update tenant information from anywhere.